-When testing capacitors or equipment containing capacitors, extra care must be taken by the User to ensure that the item under test is fully discharged before handling.
-The instrument provides a discharge path which will discharge 0,5 $\mu$ F in 10 seconds.
+For d.c. tests and when testing capacitors or equipment containing capacitors, extra care must be taken by the User to ensure that the item under test is fully discharged before handling.
+The instrument provides a discharge path which will discharge 0,5 μ F in 10 seconds.
 Even a small deflection of the voltmeter may represent a hazardous voltage.

-A Warning:- Care must be taken to prevent capacitive circuits becoming disconnected during a test, leaving the circuit in a charged state.
+⚠ Warning:- Care must be taken to prevent capacitive circuits becoming disconnected during a test, leaving the circuit in a charged state.
 Automatic discharge must not be relied upon as an alternative to normal safe working practice.